fdw/rofimoji/picker/docs/rofimoji.1.md

 : Possible values: xsel, xclip, wl-copy

-      Choose the application to access the clipboard with
+      Choose the application to access the clipboard with manually.

 --typer _TYPER_

 : Possible values: xdotool, wtype

-      Choose the application to type with
+      Choose the application to type with manually.

+--selector _SELECTOR_

+: Possible values: rofi, wofi

+      Choose the selector application manually.
+Usually `rofi`, but for Wayland, you may want `wofi`.
 # KEYBINDINGS

 (optional) Select multiple emoji with shift+enter